insertokername/custom-authlib/.github/PULL_REQUEST_TEMPLATE.md

 ---

-- [ ] You consent that the copyright of your pull request source code belongs to Authlib's author.
+-   [ ] You consent that the copyright of your pull request source code belongs to insertokname-authlib's author.